 After being infected with the hepatitis C virus for over 30 years, she was CURED in May of 2016.
 Compelled to learn who she would be without hepatitis C, she set out on a solo cross-country camping trip in June of 2016, to raise awareness and to learn about how communities are coping with the hepatitis C epidemic.

-That 6 month road trip resulted in the formation of HepCarestream aka Hepatitis C Clinical Education Group, Inc., a 501(c)3 nonprofit organization committed to actively working at a grassroots level in underserved communities to educate primary care providers to treat hepatitis C. This top notch clinical education is provided as part of UCSF's Hepatitis C Project ECHO hub, via technology.
+That 6 month road trip resulted in the formation of HepCarestream aka Hepatitis C Clinical Education Group, Inc., a 501(c)3 nonprofit organization committed to actively working at a grassroots level in underserved communities to educate primary care providers to treat hepatitis C. This clinical education is provided as part of UCSF's Hepatitis C Project ECHO hub, via videoconferencing technology.

 HepCarestream is a nurse run company working to end the hepatitis C epidemic through empathetic advocacy, education, and presence in medically underserved areas.